Skip to main content

 What is a Workspace

 A workspace is an independent deployment of compute resources which can be used to run a workload.
+It allows on-the-fly scaling of compute independently from storage.
 Each workspace can attach and detach databases as needed.
 A database may be attached to many workspaces simultaneously, allowing multiple workloads to operate on shared data.
 This allows data to scale across workloads without the complexity and cost of managing data across different data silos.

 Benefits of Using Workspaces